-- No signage is permitted on your lot or adjacent street reserve other than: - Signs provided by The Developer (LWP) - > Builders' signs during construction - > Real estate "for sale" or "for lease" signs - Small business identification signs, which are only permitted for businesses operated from the premises and must be approved in writing by LWP.
+- No signage is permitted on your lot or adjacent street reserve other than: - Signs provided by The Developer (LWP) - Builders' signs during construction - Real estate "for sale" or "for lease" signs - Small business identification signs are only permitted for businesses operated from the premises and must be approved in writing by LWP. - Small business identification signs should be located within the individual lots and as a guide we recommend be no bigger than an A2 size.